MEISTSEC/threat_meister/README.md

   data, and private / loopback / link-local IPs are filtered out before any lookup, so internal addressing is never sent to VirusTotal.

+## Supporting the project

+Threat Meister is free and MIT-licensed.
+If it's useful to you and you'd like to support it, see [`DONATE.md`](DONATE.md) — via GitHub Sponsors, Buy Me a Coffee, or Bitcoin (the address there is signed, so you can verify it hasn't been tampered with before sending anything).

 ## License

 Released under the MIT License — Copyright (c) 2026 meistsec.
 See `LICENSE`.